LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 ### Notes on the use of Parquet writer

-A quick recap of the basics of using Parquet with Spark.
+A quick recap of the basics when using Parquet with Spark.
 For more details see [Spark datasource documentation](https://spark.apache.org/docs/latest/sql-data-sources-parquet.html)
 ```
 val df = spark.read.parquet("file path") // read
 df.write.mode("overwrite").parquet("file path") // write
 ```

-- Example: write using spark and compacting the output to only 1 output file This is how you can write a Spark DataFrame and compact the result to 1 file.
+- Example: write using Spark and compact the output to only 1 output file.
+This is how you can write a Spark DataFrame and compact the result to 1 file.
 Note this will limit performance (number of concurrent tasks), so use with caution, typically only for small files
 `df.coalesce(1).write.mode("overwrite").parquet("mypath_path/myfile.parquet")`

-- Example of several options you can use when writing a DataFrame
+- Example options you can use when writing a DataFrame
 ```
 df.coalesce(N_partitions). // use coalesce or repartition to reduce/increase the number of partitions in the df,
    sortWithinPartitions(col("optinalSortColumn")).